algolkk/fonticon-learning/README.md

 ## About

-This project is for learning how to use icon font libraries in a React.js (Next.js) project. https://algolkk.github.io/fonticon-learning/
+This project is for learning how to use icon font libraries in a React (Next.js) project. https://algolkk.github.io/fonticon-learning/

 ![Image description](./assets/image.png)